-Most of you have had to do some PowerPoint presentation to an audience.
+Most of you have had to do some PowerPoint presentations to an audience.

 Few of us are born public speakers.
-With some basic techniques and some experience usually it becomes less intimidating.
+With some basic techniques and some experience, it becomes less intimidating.

-Although there are plenty of techniques one can learn to appear more confident and hold the attention of listeners, such as speaking louder, optimal body language, standing up when you speak, wearing clothes that does not distract the hearer and not speaking on one tone all the time, this document will focus more on the preparation of the content that will be presented.
+Although there are plenty of techniques, one can learn to appear confident and hold the attention of listeners, such as speaking louder, optimal body language, standing up when you speak, wearing clothes that do not distract the audience and not speaking on one tone all the time.
+This document will focus more on the preparation of the content that will be presented.

 Being well prepared and having content memorized in a way it will easily flow will also help boost confidence.